nathan-andosen/example-vue-wc/README.md

 # Example Vue WC (Work in progress)

-Example of a web component built using VueJs
+Example of a web component built using VueJs.
+This example uses bootstrap, but this is not needed, its just an example showing how you could use an external dependency.

 # How to use